algolia/talksearch/README.md

 # TalkSearch

+> Algolia no longer supports TalkSearch, but its individual components can
+> be self-hosted by you to create the experience.

 TalkSearch is a free tool provided by Algolia, to help conference organizers showcase the awesome talks featured in their events.